-The Government Actuary, using normal actuarial principles, conducts a formal actuarial review of the TPS in accordance with the Public Service Pensions.
-(Valuations and Employer Cost Cap) Directions 2014, published by HM Treasury.
+The Government Actuary, using normal actuarial principles, conducts a formal actuarial review of the TPS in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014 published by HM Treasury.
 The aim of the review is to specify the level of future contributions.
 Actuarial scheme valuations are dependent on assumptions about the value of future costs, design of benefits and many other factors.
-The latest actuarial review of the TPS was carried out as at 31 March 2016 and in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014.
-The valuation report was published by the Department on 5 March 2019.
-The key elements of the valuation and subsequent consultation are :
+The latest actuarial valuation of the TPS was carried out as at 31 March 2012 and in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014.
+The valuation report was published by the Department for Education on 9 June 2014.
+The key elements of the valuation and subsequent consultation are:

-- employer contribution rates were set at 16.48% of pensionable pay (including the additional 0.08% employer administration charge).
-As a result of recent valuation TPS employers will pay an increased contribution rate of 23.68% from September 2019 (this includes the administration levy of 0.8%).
-The timing of the implementation is to align its introduction with employers' budget planning cycles. - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218,100 million, and notional assets (estimated future contributions together with the notional investments held at valuation date) of £196,100 million giving a notional past service deficit of £22,000 million - the assumed real rate of return is 3.0% in excess of prices and 2% in excess of earnings.
+- employer contribution rates set at 16.48% of pensionable pay (including a 0.08% employer administration charge) - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £191,500 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £176,600 million giving a notional past service deficit of £14,900 million - an employer cost cap of 10.9% of pensionable pay will be applied to future valuations - the assumed real rate of return is 3.0% in excess of prices and 2% in excess of earnings.
 The rate of real earnings growth is assumed to be 2.75%.
-The assumed nominal rate of return is 5.06%. - an employer cost cap of 15.1% of pensionable pay will be applied to future valuatons
+The assumed nominal rate of return is 5.06%.